hudolejev/readalert/README.md

 Alert viewer with multiple backend (Grafana and Zabbix) support.

 Actively tested with:
- - Grafana v7.4
+ - Grafana v8.4
  - Zabbix v5.0

 Also known to work with:
- - Grafana v6.6
+ - Grafana v7.4, v6.6
  - Zabbix v4.0

 Requirements
 ------------

+Backend:
  - Linux (known to work on Ubuntu 20.04, 18.04 and 16.04; should probably work on OS X too)
- - Python 3.5+ (also known to work on Python 3.7)
+ - Python 3.5+ (known to work on Python 3.8, 3.7)
  - [Python requests library](https://pypi.org/project/requests)

+Frontend:
+ - Any modern browser with JavaScript support (known to work in Chromium and Firefox)

 Installation